-IBNR is often used by insurance companies, especially in the vicinity of East and Gulf Coasts of United States, as these areas are more vulnerable to natural disasters such as hurricane and typhoons etc. When natural disasters occurs, an actuary after the disaster will determine the damages incurred to infrastructure.
+IBNR is often used by insurance companies, especially in the vicinity of East and Gulf Coasts of the United States, as these areas are more vulnerable to natural disasters such as hurricane and typhoons, etc. When natural disasters occur, an actuary after the disaster will determine the damages incurred to infrastructure.
 Any potential losses will be estimated.

 A list of possible contingencies included in IBNR include:

 - Delayed reporting of products that are defective

 - Any injuries related to worker place occurs but the report of compensation for injury is yet to submit for claim

 - Healthcare claims report is delayed to healthcare providers.

 What Factors are Considered in Calculating an IBNR?

 Actuaries may use any of the following data to calculate IBNR: